bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/monitor.rst

 Documents
 """""""""

-The **Documents** view gives you an overview over documents attached to a case or workflow documents.
+The **Documents** view gives you an overview of documents attached to a case or workflow documents.

 .. figure:: /_images/engine-cockpit/engine-cockpit-monitor-documents.png